Live music at the Kirkgate

 For more information, and to book, simply click on a title…

-We’re also excited to announce three productions to be screened from National Theatre Live!
+We’re also excited to announce two productions to be screened from National Theatre Live!

 A new play by Tom Stoppard